bigimattia/battlebreakersDB/README.md

 ## Test it out!
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Test it out using electron by running "npm run electron".

 I've also included a "Dockerfile" and a "docker-compose.yml" for you to test things out.